ingmarboeschen/graphing/README.md

 # graphing
-Some convenient graphic functions for R
+This package contains some convenient graphic functions for the statistical software R.

 ## prettybarplot()
 ```r